QGBrabant/SUF4OC/README.md

 1,14,7,good
 ...
 ```
-The keyword ``ATTRIBUTES:`` should be followed by the type of the scale of each attribute, and the scale of classes.
+The keyword ``ATTRIBUTES:`` should be followed by the type of the scale of each attribute.
+The last row before ``DATA:`` should describe the scale of classes.
 Three types of scales are possible
 * ``numerical``: when the scale is numerical,
-* ``numerical_reversed``: when the scale is numerical, but the order is reversed,
+* ``numerical_reversed``: when the scale is numerical, but its order is reversed,
-* ``[a,b,...,z]``: a list of elements (between square brackets, separated by commas), is inerpreted as the definition of a scale.
+* ``[a,b,...,z]``: a list of elements (between square brackets, separated by commas), is interpreted as the definition of a scale.
 Elements should appear in increasing order.

 Note that if the number of attributes is n, then there should be n+1 lines between ``ATTRIBUTES:`` and ``DATA:``.
 The last of this line should correspond to the classes.
 The rows after ``DATA:`` contain the examples from which the classifier is learned.

+**Note** The ``datasets`` folder contains the datasets used in _J.
+Błaszczyński, R. Słowiński, M. Szeląg, Sequential covering rule induction algorithm for variable consistency rough set approaches, Information Sciences 181(5), 2011_.